Rev Up Your Local SEO in 2025 & Beyond

 Some effective markups to consider include:

-Schema markup is an effective tool for local businesses because it enables you to hone in on a more specific target market.
+Schema markup is an effective tool for local businesses because it allows you to target a more specific market.

 Details like where to order and directions can help local shoppers find relevant, nearby solutions that drive foot traffic to physical stores.